hadcomfort/hadcomfort.github.io/README.md

     cd hadcomfort.github.io
     ```

-3.  **Install dependencies:** This command installs all necessary Ruby gems, including Jekyll and its dependencies, as defined by the project (typically in a `Gemfile` and `Gemfile.lock`, or default Jekyll gems if these files are not present).
+3.  **Install dependencies:** This command installs Jekyll and other necessary Ruby gems as defined in the `Gemfile`.
     ```bash
     bundle install
     ```